Neo-Zhixing/bevy_sky/README.md

 The SkyPlugin will create a new render graph node, SkyNode.
 This will run another runder pass, SkyPass, in front of your MainPass.
-The SkyPass will render a cube, and the vertex shader will make sure that the camera is always located at the center of your camera.
+The SkyPass will render a cube, and the vertex shader will make sure that the camera is always located at the center of the cube.

 For now, Bevy Sky requires a modified version of bevy to run, because it is using wgpu 0.7 for its push constants support.
 The bevy engine was also modified so that the camera transform